Juhannuspukki/rtl/content/about-us/_index.md

     name: Teachers
     weight: 3
 title: Teachers
-subtitle:
+subtitle: Teachers
-textSection: All our teachers, or
-  *khruu* are highly trained, highly professional and have many years teaching of experience.
+textSection: All our teachers, or *khruu* are highly trained, highly professional and have many years teaching of experience.
 We are ready to teach you Thai!
 peopleSection:
   - title: Meet our teachers
     people: